 Policies also require within thirty (30) days offenders shall receive information on their rights to be free from both sexual abuse and sexual harassment and retaliation for reporting such incidents and on agency policies and procedures for responding to such incidents.
 Of the 288 offenders admitted during the past 12-months, 288 offenders received comprehensive education on their rights to be free from both sexual abuse and sexual harassment and retaliation for reporting such incidents and on agency policies and procedures for responding to such incidents within 30 days of intake.
 An approved audio-visual presentation is the main orientation instrument supplemented by a verbal presentation by a designated, trained staff member.
 In addition, comprehensive education should be provided again to offenders upon their transfer to a different facility.
-Offenders are educated regarding their rights to be free from both sexual abuse and sexual harassment and retaliation for reporting such incidents and on agency policies and on agency policy and procedure for responding to such incidents, to the extent that the policies and procedures of the new facility differ from those of the previous facility.
+Offenders are educated regarding their rights to be free from both sexual abuse and sexual harassment and retaliation for reporting such incidents and on agency policy and procedure for responding to such incidents, to the extent that the policies and procedures of the new facility differ from those of the previous facility.
 Appropriate provisions are made as necessary for offenders not fluent in English, persons with disabilities and those with low literacy levels.
-Upon completion of the comprehensive education, all inmates sign the External Reporting Acknowledgement Form as well as the Offender Acknowledgement Form while the original is maintained in the Inmate Records File.
+Upon completion of the comprehensive education, all inmates sign the External Reporting Acknowledgement Form as well as the Offender Acknowledgement Form acknowledging they attended PREA Orientation.
+The offender receives a copy of the Offender Acknowledgement Form while the original is maintained in the Inmate Records File.